Table of Contents

 - Seek medical attention for your wounds right away.

-- Write down the event while you can still clearly remember it.
+- Write down the event while you can still remember it clearly.

 - Keep a record of all the damages brought on by the attack, including your medical expenses.